reservio/rabbitmq/docs/en/index.md

 	...
 ```

-If you need to use a custom class for a producer (which should inherit from `Kdyby\RabbitMq\Producer`), you can use the `class` option:
+If you need to use a custom class for a producer (which should inherit from `Damejidlo\RabbitMq\Producer`), you can use the `class` option:

 ```yaml
 	...